kona-13/Slasher/README.md

 This is a pretty small and simple project - and my implementation may not be the best (I am still learning).

-I made this to expand on a what I have learnt from some of my other projects like my rock paper scissors game.
+I made this to expand on what I have learnt from some of my other projects like my rock paper scissors game.

 Its just a small little Halloween inspired thing - as we are now in spooky month 🎃🎃🎃